-Ms. Marvel’s Story Avoids Hero-Worship, Humanizes Her Through the Lens of Community
+Ms. Marvel’s Story Avoids Hero‑Worship, Humanizes Her Through the Lens of Community

 This article contains spoilers for Season 1 of Ms. Marvel.

 Ms. Marvel‘s season finale was fittingly named “No Normal.”
 It did indeed diverge from the normalcy of worshipping superheroes with a kind of reverence otherwise reserved for gods — a trope that shows like The Boys and The Umbrella Academy have begun challenging.
 Ms. Marvel goes one step further; it humanizes the superhero.
-Again, not a first; but novel indeed in the way it humanizes its titular character — Kamala Khan, played by Iman Vellani — without relying on personal trauma as a plot device.
+Again, not a first; but rather novel indeed in its approach to humanize its titular character — Kamala Khan, played by Iman Vellani — without relying on personal trauma as a plot device.

 Instead, keeping the spirit of community alive, the writers layer Kamala’s character with generational trauma from the Partition of India in 1947 — one that allows three generations of women to open up to each other despite their differences in worldviews and opinions.